AmirYaacobi/Spinorama/README.md

-# Automatic Spine Detection and Labelling Using Panoramic Images
+# Spinorama: Automatic Spine Detection and Labelling Using Panoramic Images

-The full description of our automatic spine labelling algorithm.
+The full description of the Spinorama automatic spine labelling algorithm.